How to Ride Transit in Los Angeles

 2. How do I plan my trip?

-There’s a lot of trip planners out there, but there’s two in particular we prefer using.
-Google Maps is good for planning ahead (just click the train icon when looking up directions), and has pretty solid info on all the various transit agencies in the Los Angeles area.
-However, given how frequently schedules have been changing during the pandemic, you should double check the schedules on the websites for the transit agencies themselves to make sure that the trip Google Maps spits out is actually feasible.
+There’s a lot of trip planners out there, with Google Maps being a solid choice for planning ahead (just click the train icon when looking up directions), with info on all the various transit agencies in the Los Angeles area.
+However, it’s a good idea to double check the schedules or alerts on the websites for the transit agencies themselves to make sure that the trip Google Maps spits out is actually feasible.
 Sometimes, you’ll find that there’s no good way to get within walking distance of your destination, but you can often at least get relatively close and then resort to an Uber or Lyft (or Metro Micro, if you’re lucky enough to be in one of their zones) for the rest of the way, to save yourself a lot of money.

 And make sure to plan out your return trip too!
 Transit service is much more limited in the evening and on the weekend, so you need to make sure you can get home, too.

 Another good trip planner is the Transit app, which you can use to plan ahead, though we prefer using it for real-time arrival info while actually out and about.
 It has a very clean interface and the “Go” function is really good at giving you step-by-step instructions during your trip, while broadcasting the location of your bus or train while you’re on it for the benefit of others using the app.
-Metro has even adopted it as its official trip planning app.
 Note that while smaller transit agencies are included in Transit, they don’t always provide real-time arrival info, and sometimes even Metro real-time info won’t show up.
-Times in gray are the scheduled times, while colored ones are synced up with the actual location of the bus/train.
+These are labeled as the scheduled times, but if you don’t see that label, it means they are synced up with the actual location of the bus/train.

 3. How do I pay for my ride?